PRIVACY POLICY

 4. Duration of storage

 The data will be deleted as soon as they are no longer necessary to achieve the purpose for which they were collected.
-For the personal data from the input mask of the Contact form and those sent by email, this is the case when the respective conversation with the user has ended.
+For the personal data from the contact form and those sent by email, this is the case when the respective conversation with the user has ended.
 The conversation ends when it can be inferred from the circumstances that the facts in question have been conclusively clarified.

 The additional personal data collected during the sending process will be deleted after a period of seven days at the latest.